marcus-crane/utf9k/src/content/blog/2021-03-03 Walking While Reading.md

 ---
-category: "blog"
+category: blog
 date: 2021-03-03T13:02:46+13:00
-description: "Honestly, this post is weird and dumb.
-I wouldn't recommend it."
+description: Honestly, this post is weird and dumb.
+I wouldn't recommend it.
+output: src/content/blog
+publish: true
-slug: "walking-while-reading"
+slug: walking-while-reading
 tags:
-  - "people"
+  - people
-  - "phones"
+  - phones
-  - "internet"
+  - internet
-title: "We are all that person who reads a book while walking"
+title: We are all that person who reads a book while walking
 ---
 There is a person who lives in my general area that I've spotted two or three times in the almost three years that I have lived at my flat.

 He has a book open and reads it, while walking and for the most part, seemingly not paying any attention to where he is going.